 Register with us or sign in

-It looks like a willowherb to me.
+But it still looks like Alliaria petiolata to me.

 Not very much sun would be fine though it would do OK on the north side.